 This research project on cooperative banks intends to analyse these aspects in both an international and Italian context, investigating the sector’s trends and the conditions of its sustainability, in light also of recent developments to the European regulations (Basel III, banking unification, etc.).
 Additionally, the analysis will explore the impact of cooperative banking on economic development at a local level.

 The project will continue with the work that has been carried out since 2009, focusing on the role of cooperative finance for sustainable development.
-In particular, the areas of analytic focus are: critical aspects of governance of Cooperative Banks and the consequences of governance reforms; the role of Cooperative Banks for the financial support of enterprises during the period 2007-2011; and the impact of the economic crisis on the Italian cooperative banking sector at macro-regional level.
+The analysis of the governance issues of the BCCs and the consequences of the various forms of governance on local development as well as the analysis of the role played by credit unions in supporting enterprises during the crisis has been further analyzed.

 The research group participated in many international events to present and disseminate the results of the research activities and organized special sessions dedicated to cooperative banking at various conferences and seminars on credit issues.

-The working group continued to further reinforce its already-consolidated international partnerships through the organization of the annual international workshop on “Cooperative banking and sustainable development”, now in its fifth edition, intended to serve as a permanent discussion forum for the leading scholars in the sector, and through the biennial publication of the most important contributions.
+The working group continued to further reinforce its already-consolidated international partnerships through the organization of the annual international workshop on “Cooperative banking and sustainable development”, now in 2017 its eight edition, intended to serve as a permanent discussion forum for the leading scholars in the sector, and through the publication of the most important contributions.

 Alexopoulos, Y. Goglio, S., (2009), “Financial Deregulation and Economic Distress: is there a Future for Financial Cooperatives?”, Euricse Working Paper 001|09.

 Alexopoulos, Y, Goglio, S., (2011), “Financial Cooperatives: Problems and Challenges in the Post-Crisis Era” in Journal of Rural Cooperation, v. vol. 39, n. n.
 1 p.
 34-47.